mangelozzi/dotfiles/README.md

 # Dot (config) Files

-Runtime configuration files for my home directory.
+- Runtime configuration files for my home directory.
+- Bare repo to allow adding file directly in $HOME dir
+- Use `dot` alias to refer to this config repo

 ## INSTALL SCRIPTS